WELLOG GAMMA RAY LOGGING

 Gamma ray logging tools are available for the purpose of logging natural gamma radiation.
 The tools contain a sensitive scintillation detector and electronics that send pulses representing detected gamma rays to the surface.
 A gamma ray log will show where sandstone, clay, shale and other layers are.
 It will show thickness of each of these zones.

-More advanced forms of gamma ray detection allow WELLOG to determine the exact type of radiation and create a spectrum of radiation based on energy levels.
+More advanced forms of gamma ray detection allow WELLOG to measure the spectrum of radiation based on energy levels.
 Learn more about spectral gamma tools.

 WELLOG uses scintillation gamma tools for accurate, sensitive measurement of gamma radiation.
 Gamma ray logging can be performed with down-hole SP and Single Point Resistance (SPR) in order to identify separate mineral and lithological interfaces.